A portable unit

 Application domains

 The fraglet pattern works across domains.
-Any context where structured characteristics need to be matched against a catalogue of options is a candidate, whether that means people, places, organisations, or things.
+Any context where structured characteristics need to be legible to agents and services is a candidate, whether that means people, places, organisations, or things.

 Live Music Discovery